cloudmesh/technologies/chapters/tech/globus-online-gridftp.md

 ### NEW TEXT

-Globus online [:o ref missing ] is data transfer management web service which enables one to make a high-performance transfer of complex data.
+GridFTP is data transfer management web service which enables one to make a high-performance transfer of complex data.
 Data transfer occurs without interactions with other systems and the process can restart itself if a problem occurs as well as automatically verify the